ArgiSanchez/Archi/README.md

 ## Cotinue with a desktop Hyprland
-After that you can continue with the magnific script from
+After that you can continue with the magnific script from Ja.KooLit

 https://github.com/JaKooLit/Arch-Hyprland